manavsehgal/reactspeedcoding/manuscript/c04-react-speed-ui.md

 **Responsive.** Our app will be responsive and components will render according to target screen size.

-**Customizable.** We want our UI framework to be easily customizable using custom color themes.
+**Customizable.** We want our UI library to be easily customizable using custom color themes.

-**Reusable.** The UI frameworks will be reusable across multiple apps.
+**Reusable.** The ReactSpeed UI library will be reusable across multiple apps.

-**Simple.** We will keep our UI framework simple to understand, extend, and reuse.
+**Simple.** We will keep our UI library simple to understand, extend, and reuse.

-**Optimized.** Speed UI framework will be production ready and optimized for light payloads.
+**Optimized.** ReactSpeed UI library will be production ready and optimized for light payloads.

-**State Machine.** Our UI framework will support state management.
-This is topic for an advanced chapter, however we will consider this goal as we design the framework.
+**State Machine.** Our UI library will support state management.
+This is topic for an advanced chapter, however we will consider this goal as we design the library.

-**Expressive.** Our UI framework will be reusable in expressive, English like statements.
+**Expressive.** Our UI library will be reusable in expressive, English like statements.

 {pagebreak}